Balancing Excess Sleep

 How Much Is Too Much?

-Excessive sleep is a very real concern for many people, and overcoming the tendency can feel intimidating.
-Oversleeping can be brought on by a number of different factors, including medical conditions (such as sleep apnea or hypersomnia), alcohol, prescription medications, depression, other emotional disturbances, and a simple love of sleep.2 But, oversleeping is hard on our bodies.
-There are actually serious health problems associated with excessive sleep, among them diabetes, obesity, headaches, back pain, depression, heart disease, and increased risk of death.3
+But oversleeping is hard on our bodies.
+There are actually serious health problems associated with excessive sleep, among them diabetes, obesity, headaches, back pain, depression, heart disease, and increased risk of death.
+3

-But there is hope.
+There is hope.
 Actually, supporting your body to return to a balanced sleep cycle might not be as difficult as you imagine it to be.
 And Ayurveda offers time-tested tools that truly support our bodies in reclaiming their natural rhythms.
-So, let’s take a break from feeling daunted or hopeless, and focus instead on real and meaningful tools for balancing our sleep cycles.
+So let’s take a break from feeling daunted or hopeless, and focus instead on real and meaningful tools for balancing our sleep cycles.

 The Ayurvedic Perspective